15 Ways to Improve Your Leadership Skills06 Oct, 20167 minutes

 12. Learn How to Delegate

 The best leaders understand their workforce and play on their strengths.
 You need to understand how you can manage your team to ensure they work effectively and get the task done.
 Allow your team to prove their worth, you believed in them enough to hire them in the first place so let them get on with it!
 Not only will it give them more confidence in their job, it will also free up some of your time allowing you to concentrate on more important tasks.

 13. Encourage Creativity and Contributions

-Your team might have some fantastic ideas but if they don’t feel comfortable enough to share them you are not utilising them to their full potential.
-Encourage your team to express their thoughts whether talking to you directly, in a group situation or perhaps even in a suggestion box.
-You can bounce ideas off each other and challenge your usual ethos, doing this will make your workers feel more confident in their roles and may lead to exciting ideas.
+Your team might have some fantastic ideas, but if they don’t feel comfortable enough to share them, you are not utilizing them to their full potential.
+Encourage your team to express their thoughts whether talking to you directly, in a group situation, or perhaps even in a suggestion box.
+You can bounce ideas off each other and challenge your usual ethos; doing this will make your workers feel more confident in their roles and may lead to exciting ideas.

 14. Give Rewards and Recognition

-The best way to make your workers feel appreciated and keep them motivated is to recognise their hard work and duly reward them.
-One of the biggest reasons why individuals leave companies is because they feel under appreciated.
+The best way to make your workers feel appreciated and keep them motivated is to recognize their hard work and duly reward them.
+One of the biggest reasons why individuals leave companies is because they feel underappreciated.
 Take some time out to reward the success of the team, whether it be a trip away, vouchers, or just a public thank you for your efforts.